- Study at Deakin

 - About Deakin

-The ship will depart either Darling Harbour, Sydney NSW at 9.30am (Students need to be boarded by 9:30am).
+The ship will depart from Hobart at Elizabeth Pier at 9.30am (Students need to be boarded by 9:00am).

 Do not book any flights until your voyage is confirmed.

-The ship will arrive at in Hobart at Elizabeth Pier at noon.
+The ship will arrive at the selected destination (TBC) at noon.

 Do not book your flights home any earlier than 4pm.